 Connecting Intruder and Hold-up Alarms to Police Responders

 ECHO is a not-for-profit organisation delivering automated alarm signalling and messaging between ARCs and blue light services, speeding up deployment of blue light responders to over 40,000 emergency incidents per year.
-As more emergency services become ECHO-connected the potential for more rapid intervention of responders at alarmed addresses is widening.
+As more emergency services become ECHO-connected the potential for more rapid interventions at alarmed addresses is widening.

-In the UK, there are currently over 300,000 ECHO-connected alarmed sites on ‘police response’.
-Should their alarms be activated police response is estimated at 1-4 minutes quicker than in the case of non ECHO-connected Police Forces.
+There are over 300,000 ECHO-connected alarmed sites on ‘police response’.
+Should their Intruder or Hold-up alarms be activated, police response is estimated at 1-4 minutes quicker than in the case of non ECHO-connected Police Forces.
 Many of these are continuing to take steps to get ECHO-connected, improve their response to Intruder and Hold-up alarms, deliver better outcomes to victims of crime - and greater deterrence.
 See the list of ECHO-connected police forces.

 ECHO automation between the Alarm Receiving Centres (ARCs) monitoring alarmed sites and emergency services has been key.
 ARCs together with industry organisations - the BSIA, NSI, FIA and ECA played a key role in the development of the ECHO service.
 ECHO now presents a significant opportunity to facilitate more effective deployment of emergency services, a great example of collaboration between blue light services and the private sector delivering better deterrence and outcomes for the victims of crime.